echoprotocol/echowiki/docs/technologies/echorand/overview.md

 ### Message Format {.counter-reset}

-Each message broadcast by nodes is entirely signed with the [EdDSA][] key of the participant who creates the message, i.e there is always a **message_signature** field inlcuded with a broadcast message.
+Each message broadcast by nodes is entirely signed with the [EdDSA][] key of the participant who creates the message, i.e there is always a `message_signature` field included with a broadcast message.

 Separate fields or groups of fields are also signed with an [EdDSA][] key of the participant who creates the message.